compuphase/pawn/trunk/test/readme.txt

 ====================================
 The REXX script and the set of source files are what I use to check the Pawn compiler and (in a lesser extent) the Abstract Machine on a regular basis.
+This test set is for version 4.0 of Pawn.

 The script file assumes that it can access the Pawn compiler (PAWNCC.EXE) and the simple run-time (PAWNRUN.EXE) in the "..\bin" directory relative from where